iwl-lyam/LASM/README.md

 # The Lyam Assembler - GCSE Project
 The Lyam Assembler - Compiles LASM code into ELF x86 machine code, very fun, very fun indeed.
 I use Deno but I'm sure other runtimes will also work.
+I am extremely proud of this parser!!
+Scribbles of a person who found out about the dragon book.

 ## Syntax
 ```